 (c) Hurting, offending or threatening teachers, students or staff.

-The Dean or Admissions Director has the authority to expel a student at any time if their behavior disrupts class instruction.
+The Chief Academic Officer or the Admissions Director has the authority to expel a student at any time if their behavior disrupts class instruction.
 Disruptive behaviors which are not allowed at school may include, but are not limited to, showing disrespect or being impolite to teachers, students or staff.
 These can be in any of the following forms:

 • Bothering other students, teachers and staff physically or verbally